TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/thethingsoutdoor/_index.md

  - ANT 3 - LoRaWAN antenna
  - ANT 4 - (not used)

-Then, connect the PoE injector output cable to the Gateway Ethernet connector.
+Then, connect the PoE injector output cable to the gateway ethernet connector.
 Connect the PoE input cable to your network.

 ## Configuration

 The ODU GUI is a web interface to configure all network settings.
-The ODU GUI uses the IP address assigned by the Gateway to enter the network setting page.
+The ODU GUI uses the IP address assigned by the gateway to enter the network setting page.

 Connect and power the gateway as above.
 The gateway will use DHCP to request an IP address from the network.
-Find this IP address from your router and enter the IP address assigned to the Gateway into the web browser to access the ODU GUI interface.
+Find this IP address from your router and enter the IP address assigned to the gateway into the web browser to access the ODU GUI interface.
 The configuration page should look like this:

 {{< figure src="GUI.png" alt="TTOG GUI">}}

-Login with the username and password: `admin` / and the password from the label on the back of your unit (older firmware versions used the password `admin`).
-Make sure to update the password the first time you login.
+{{< note >}} Older firmware versions used the password `admin`.
+{{</ note >}}

-Connect the gateway to {{% tts %}} via: **Packet Forward** > **Module 1 Settings** and enter the following settings:
+Navigate to **Packet Forward** > **Module 1 Settings** on the left hand menu and enter the following settings to connect the gateway to {{% tts %}}:

  - **Server Address:** The address of your {{% tts %}} instance.
 See [Server Addresses]({{< ref "getting-started/server-addresses" >}})
  - **Server Uplink Port:** 1700
  - **Server Downlink Port:** 1700